jentery/engl425/index.md

 ### Prompt 4

-*A response to this prompt is due via Brightspace (link coming soon) by 5pm on Monday, April 19th.*
+*A response to this prompt is due via Brightspace (link coming soon) by 5pm on Monday, April 19th.
+Extensions until Thursday, April 22nd at 5pm will be available upon request by email.*

 Since responding to the third prompt, you've read *Daytripper* and *Special Exits*, studied time as both a theme and device in comics, surveyed graphic memoirs and metacomics, changed the lettering of a panel, sketched yourself as a character, and analyzed the various meanings or dimensions of culture in the context of comics and contemporary America.
 You also selected and shared a comic with the class.
-This final prompt ask you to either conduct a comparative analysis of *Daytripper* and *Special Exits* or argue for the inclusion of another comic in this syllabus.
+This final prompt asks you to either conduct a comparative analysis of *Daytripper* and *Special Exits* or argue for the inclusion of another comic in this syllabus.

 ***

 *Prompt 4, Option 1*: Analyze Time in *Daytripper* and *Special Exits*

 We talked a lot about time in this course, especially in March.
 Time's been a *theme* related to memory, aging, records, productivity, and calendars, for instance.
 It's also been a *device*: serialization, transitions, duration, the pace and rhythm of reading, figurative time, literal time, and time's expression on the space of the page and panel.
 How, then, are these two treatments of time (i.e., theme and device) related in comics, and why should people care?
 This prompt is an opportunity for you to address these very questions via a comparative analysis of *Daytripper* and *Special Exits*.
 It's thus also a chance to put two comics into conversation, something you've not yet done in a prompt for this course.
-So imagine this scenario . . .
+So, imagine this scenario . . .

 A Canadian undergraduate journal in literary studies just invited submissions for a special issue on comics in the 21st century.
 They welcome research essays (1500-3000 words) as well as shorter critical analyses (750-1000 words).
 Intrigued, you decide to submit to the journal a comparative analysis of time in *Daytripper* and *Special Exits*.
 The journal's readers are mostly other undergraduate students in the Humanities, but include as well some faculty members across Canada in departments such as English, Visual Arts, Communication, Writing, and Film and Media Studies.
 For the purposes of this prompt, you can assume the journal's readers are familiar with either *Daytripper* and *Secret Exits* in particular or comics in general.
-They will know terms commonly used in the composition and study of comics, including those terms related to time.
+They will know terms commonly used in the composition and study of comics, including terminology related to time.

 Before you begin writing, you may want to identify a specific approach to time in comics that most interests you, or at least piques your interest.
 You may also want to jot down the various ways that time is a theme in *Daytripper* and *Special Exits* and highlight the productive overlaps.
 (This exercise will make it easier to write about them both.)
 And you might try the same with how Moon, Bá, and Farmer craft time and frame it in their comics.
 Again, what are some productive overlaps?
 Can you, for instance, identify one shared theme and one shared device across the two comics?
 Once you have such overlaps in mind, you can attend to the productive differences: how *Daytripper* and *Special Exits* present readers with distinct stories and messages, for instance.
-Next comes the argument for why the overlaps and differences matter.
+Next comes the argument for why their treatment of time matters today.

 Your argument (750-1000 words) should:

 * Describe how both *Daytripper* and *Special Exits* approach time as a theme as well as a device.
 Here, you may want to recall our conversations on March 8th and 22nd.
 * Draw the reader's attention to specific panels in each comic.
 These panels may be included as figures in the analysis.
 * Engage *one* scholarly publication in comics studies.
 We recommend selecting a journal article, book chapter, or recorded conference talk that we already discussed this term.
-This way, you don't need to do extra research if you're pressed for time.)
+(This way, you don't need to do extra research if you're overwhelmed or pressed for time.)
 Here, you may want to recall our discussions of work by Julian Chambliss, Hillary Chute, Erik Loyer, and Scott McCloud, for example.
 * Make a convincing argument for why people (or least people who study comics) should care about how *Daytripper* and *Special Exits* treat time as both a theme and a device.
 The argument should be contestable (people should be able to disagree with it), grounded in detail (evidence-based), interpretive (not merely descriptive), and relevant to the study of comics today.
 A convincing argument answers the "so what?" (or "why does this matter?") question common in literary and cultural criticism, and it sparks discussion rather than foreclosing it.
 It usually builds on existing scholarship, too: "While Sayers argues X, he assumes Y and tends to ignore Z. This analysis addresses that gap by refraining from Y and attending to Z." As you make your argument, you might want to recall our conversations on March 29th.
 * Use MLA style (8th edition) and follow the conventions of an academic argument.